strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ## Developer Quick Start

 To build Strimzi from a source you need a Kubernetes or OpenShift cluster available.
-If you do not have existing Kubernetes cluster, you can install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) to have access to a cluster on your local machine.
+If you do not have an existing Kubernetes cluster, you can install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) to have access to a cluster on your local machine.